Make a Funeral Program

 Use a funeral program template or design your own program from scratch.

 You will cut your time down significantly by using a funeral program template.
 Templates come in a variety of styles, themes, layouts and paper sizes.
 They also vary in pricing, some even are free.
-There are free funeral program templates from Microsoft Word.
+There are free funeral program templates from Microsoft Word template library.
 There is a variety of funeral program software including MS Word, Publisher, MAC Pages and OpenOffice just to name a few.
 You can find templates that can be edited in these software programs.
+When using a template sure you choose one or create a layout in a software application that you are already familiar with.
+You do not want to have to learn a new software program during this already busy and stressful time.
 If you do not want to use a template, you can design the template yourself, although this takes significantly more time.
-Make sure you choose a template or create a layout in a software application that you are already familiar with.
-You do not want to have to learn a new software program during this already busy and stressful time.
+If designing your own template, you may need access to more sophisticated software programs such as Adobe Photoshop, Photoshop Elements, or Illustrator, just to name a few.
+You may also need to purchase stock photography, graphics and clipart from additional websites.

 Choose a template design and paper size, or create your own design.